JersJers/Parsing-Script-Apache/README.md

 # Parsing-Script-Apache

 As an Information Technology Intern at StoryCorps, I spearheaded a project to parse a sample log file from an Apache HTTP Server using Python.
-This involved extracting and analyzing critical data from extensive log files to identify patterns, trends, and potential issues affecting server performance and security.
+This involved extracting and analyzing critical data from a extensive log file to identify patterns, trends, and potential issues affecting server performance and security.

 Key responsibilities and achievements: